Stochastic Gradients under Nuisances: Stochastic Gradient Optimization

 \section{Stochastic Gradient Optimization}

 In this section, we propose two stochastic gradient algorithms, which rely on different choices of the stochastic gradient oracle $S$ used in~\eqref{eq:sgd}.
 The first is the familiar stochastic gradient oracle that provides a sample estimate of the gradient $\grad \ploss(\cdot, \hg)$ for a fixed estimate $\hg$.
 The second employs an \emph{approximately orthogonalized gradient oracle}, or \algoname oracle, to achieve a notion of approximate Neyman orthogonality (in a manner we make precise in this section).
 We analyze the first algorithm under both non-orthogonal and orthogonal settings, achieving an illustrative breakdown of ``nuisance sensitive'' and ``nuisance insensitive'' regimes regarding the theoretical convergence guarantee.
-For the \algoname algorithm, we prove a convergence guarantee that interpolates between the two regimes, depending on the quality of the oracle.
-We then give context to our results with respect to several lines of complementary work.
+For the \algoname algorithm, we prove a convergence guarantee that interpolates between the two regimes, depending on the accuracy of the oracle.

 \myparagraph{Notation and Assumptions} For readers’ convenience, a table of all the notation we introduce throughout the paper is collected in \Cref{sec:a:notation}.
 We maintain the prototypical bias/variance conditions on the stochastic gradient oracle $S$, that is, an \blue{unbiasedness condition} and a \red{second-moment growth condition} (see \Cref{assumption of population risk}(d)).
 To dispel confusion, note that by ``unbiased'', we mean specifically that $\blue{\Ex{Z \sim \prob}{S(\theta, g; Z)} = \grad_\theta \ploss(\theta, g)}$ for all $(\theta, g)$, as opposed to the ``bias'' of replacing $\hg$ with $g_0$, a terminology sometimes used in DML/OSL.
 Our analysis will rely partly on the initial distance $r$ of the nuisance estimate $\hat g$ to $g_0$ in $\G$, which defines the ball